Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.MemUpdate(applicationdata:table) -> nil

-Recalculates and updates the required amount of memory for a provided application :raw-html:`<br />` ``applicationdata`` The info table for an application. :raw-html:`<br />`
+Recalculates and updates the required amount of memory for a provided application. :raw-html:`<br />` ``applicationdata`` The info table for an application. :raw-html:`<br />`

 ----